 Grading & Marking

-Our team of skilled sewers will sew your designs.
-Garments are placed with sewing modular that specializes in the type of apparel they are working with: wovens, knits, athletic wear, gowns, etc.
+Garments are placed within a production sewing modular that specializes in the type of apparel they are working with: wovens, knits, athletic wear, gowns, etc.

-Your assigned Production Manager does quality checks while the garments are in-process, as well as upon completion of sewing, and upon delivery.
-They are your advocate to ensure every detail matches your specification, and meets your expectations.
+Your assigned Production Manager does quality checks daily while the garments are in-process, as well as upon completion of sewing, and upon delivery.